 - Provide good feedback to a candidate about his/her resume, how to improve his/her interviewing skills and why s/he wasn’t selected.

-- Respond to a candidate’s phone calls or emails.
+- Respond to a candidate’s phone calls, texts or emails.
 Don’t ignore!

 - Stay in touch – keep your candidates in your LinkedIn connections; maintain and nurture your pipeline to encourage referrals.